 Here are the six most efficient customer feedback methods – the ones that allow you to gather actionable data.

 Before we start, though, here’s one thing you should keep in mind – customer feedback has to be collected and segmented for every step of the customer journey.
-If you don’t do that, you can’t get really useful insights.
+You can’t get useful insights if you don’t do that.

 Now, let’s dive into the most actionable methods and learn how to get the most out of them.